SAML-based single sign-on (SSO) gives members access to Otter through an identity provider (IDP) of your choice.

 - Copy the entire x.509 Public Certificate from your identity provider.

-- Remember to change to mandatory SSO for all team members when it’s ready, so as to prevent members from using other sign-in methods.
+- When it's ready, remember to change to require SSO for all team members, so as to prevent members from using other sign-in methods.